Alabama Online Sports Betting | Find the Best Sports Betting Sites in Alabama

 How Alabama Sports Betting Laws Compare to Neighboring States

 Alabama is one of the few U.S. states to ban both in-person and online sports betting.
-In fact, many proponents of regulating AL’s in-state gambling industry argue that the state is missing out on millions of tax dollars because bettors can cross the border to Florida, Tennessee, and Mississippi and bet there instead.
+In fact, many proponents of regulating AL’s in-state betting industry argue that the state is missing out on millions of tax dollars because bettors can cross the border to Florida, Tennessee, and Mississippi and bet there instead.

 Here’s how each of those neighboring states deals with sports betting: